 The riel is the currency of Cambodia.
 However, the US dollar is accepted everywhere and most people find it much easier to use.
 Change is usually only given in riel for small denomination transactions.
 When accepting US dollars, check carefully for any tears, rips or other defects as they won’t be accepted by most traders.
 In the larger centres, you will get much better exchange rates from money changers on the street than from any of the banks.
 Money changers can usually be found around the markets.
 ATMs are everywhere in the larger centres, and becoming more common in regional areas.
 It is a good idea to carry a VISA credit or debit card as these are accepted by most ATM machines in Cambodia.

-The motorcycles are covered for damage or injury to third parties.
-Paleriders – Cambodia also carries a passenger liability insurance policy.
+Our motorcycles are covered for damage or injury to third parties.

 On an offroad trip, where Paleriders – Cambodia provides Honda Baja or XR250 bikes, you will need to ensure that your policy covers you for riding bikes over 200cc.